vlfm/VFImageCropViewController/README.md

 Aspects (new in 2.1.0)
 ==
-Choose crop aspect ratio from list with standars values.
+Choose crop aspect ratio from list with standard values.
 Initial (user provided) aspect ratio is on top.
 Available by default, can be disabled:
 ```objective-c
 cropVC.standardAspectRatiosAvailable = NO;